-module Biocaml_roc:Performance measurement for binary classification.sig
+module Biocaml_roc:Performance measurement for binary classification.sig..end

 This module provides functions to compute various performance